pypsa-meets-earth/pypsa-earth/doc/introduction.rst

 Introduction
 ##########################################

-PyPSA-Earth is the first open-source global energy system model with data in high spatial and temporal resolution.
-It enables large-scale collaboration by providing a tool that can model the world energy system or any subset of it.
-This work is derived from the European PyPSA-Eur model using new data and functions.
-It is suitable for operational as well as combined generation, storage and transmission expansion studies.
-In Q4/2022 and Q1/2023, it will be merged with a sector-coupled model

-*PyPSA meets Earth initiative* members are maintaining the *PyPSA-Earth* as well as many other tools.
-The `website <https://pypsa-meets-earth.github.io/>`_ provides more context of the initiative and associated project.
-A short video explaining the logic PyPSA-Eur similar to PyPSA-Earth:
+A short video explaining the logic of PyPSA-Eur which is similar to PyPSA-Earth:

 .. raw:: html